• Recipes

 Marshmallow Frosting

-7 cups (840g) powdered sugar, tiny pinch fine salt, 1 Tbsp vanilla bean paste
+840 grams (840g) powdered sugar spooned and leveled, tiny pinch fine salt, 1 Tbsp vanilla bean paste OR vanilla extract

 Assemble